OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Useful Thinking Frameworks and Mental Models.md

 This has civilizational consequences. [[We Are an Amnesic Society]].

-This exploration in my Brain is also only an example of one person's knowledge accumulating.
-The process is more powerful when groups do it, but that's challenging at the moment — a topic for future posts.
+Alas, this exploration in my Brain is only an example of one person's knowledge accumulating over time.
+The process is more powerful when groups do it, but that's challenging at the moment — and of course a topic for future posts.

 I'd love to know what thinking frameworks and models you prefer and what models I've missed, how I might arrange these differently, and what stories you might tell around these items.
 And if anyone undertakes a systematic comparison of my Brain's links and Shane's books' contents: wow!